rwaldron/tc39-notes/es8/2017-03/mar-22.md

 AWB: What do we need to do so we have lunch?

-MS: Are we comfortable presenting this for ECMA [executive committee] review in their meeting in April?
+MS: Are we comfortable presenting this for Ecma [executive committee] review in their meeting in April?

-AWB: The ECMA executive committee.
+AWB: The Ecma executive committee.

 BT: Which companies are on the executive committee?
 Are they TC39?